meredithspalmer/NatGeo-AI/Intro-To-AI.md

 For a more in-depth discussion, check out ["Perspectives in machine learning for wildlife conservation"](https://www.nature.com/articles/s41467-022-27980-y) and ["Applications for deep learning in ecology"](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13256).

 ## Definitions:
+-	**Algorithm**: A sequence of instructions to a computer, like a recipe on how to process some information
+-	**Application**: An application figures what inputs to feed into the model and determines output (i.e., the code running on device)
-- **Artificial Intelligence (AI)**: A discipline concerned with the designing of computers that make predictions and decisions.
+- **Artificial Intelligence (AI)**: A discipline concerned with the designing of computers that make predictions and decisions
-- **Machine Learning**: A branch of AI where programs build models that they can use to make decisions based on the data given to them by programmers.
 - **Computer Vision**: A branch of AI that works on computer’s ability to understand visual information like pictures or video
--	**Algorithm**: A sequence of instructions to a computer, like a recipe on how to process some information
+- **Convolutional Neural Network**: A neural network that looks at overlapping sections of an image to identify things about the image
+- **Data preprocessing**: The program cannot always work with all the data that comes in.
+Preprocessing ensures none of the data is out of range or unreadable, or has any other problems for the program.
+- **Datasets**: Data have collected about thing want to understand and labelled with 'ground-truthed' classifications
+- **GPU**: Graphics Processing Unit - a computer that is specialized for dealing with Graphics
+- **Inference**: Taking input and feeding it through the model to get output with some kind of prediction
+- **Library**: A group of programming functions that might be useful together so other programmers don’t have to re-write them
+- **Machine Learning**: A branch of AI where programs build models that they can use to make decisions based on the data given to them by programmers
+- **Model**: An artifact you get after feeding data into ML algorithm (feed inputs, get output)
 - **Pixel**: The smallest, indivisible unit comprising an image, like a tiny square (really tiny if you have a high-resolution screen).
 -	**Metadata**: Information about a picture - where it was taken, when, etc.
 -	**Neural Network**: Several connected functions that collectively recognize patterns and answer questions
--	**Convolutional Neural Network**: A neural network that looks at overlapping sections of an image to identify things about the image
 -	**Processor**: The part of your computer that does the “computing.”
 The main processor on your computer is called the CPU, but other parts might be used for processing other things.
-- **GPU**: Graphics Processing Unit - a computer that is specialized for dealing with Graphics.
-- **Library**: A group of programming functions that might be useful together so other programmers don’t have to re-write them.
-- **Data preprocessing**: The program cannot always work with all the data that comes in.
-Preprocessing ensures none of the data is out of range or unreadable, or has any other problems for the program.
+- **Training**: The process of feeding data into model and having it learn how to discern classes
 -	**Weight**: How important each part of information is in deciding what the whole means

 - **True negative**:
 - **False negative**:
 - Recall
 - Accuracy
--